United Artists: Early years

 UA's first production, His Majesty, the American, written by and starring Fairbanks, was a success.
 Funding for movies was limited.
 Without selling stock to the public like other studios, all United had for finance was weekly prepayment installments from theater owners for upcoming movies.
 As a result, production was slow, and the company distributed an average of only five films a year in its first five years.

 By 1924, Griffith had dropped out, and the company was facing a crisis.
 Veteran producer Joseph Schenck was hired as president.
 He had produced pictures for a decade, and brought commitments for films starring his wife, Norma Talmadge, his sister-in-law, Constance Talmadge, and his brother-in-law, Buster Keaton.
 Contracts were signed with independent producers, including Samuel Goldwyn, and Howard Hughes.
 In 1933, Schenck organized a new company with Darryl F. Zanuck, called Twentieth Century Pictures, which soon provided four pictures a year, forming half of UA's schedule.

 Schenck formed a separate partnership with Pickford and Chaplin to buy and build theaters under the United Artists name.
 They began international operations, first in Canada, and then in Mexico.
 By the end of the 1930s, United Artists was represented in over 40 countries.

 When he was denied an ownership share in 1935, Schenck resigned.
 He set up 20th Century Pictures' merger with Fox Film Corporation to form 20th Century-Fox.
 Al Lichtman succeeded Schenck as company president.
-Other independent producers distributed through United Artists in the 1930s including Walt Disney Productions, Alexander Korda, Hal Roach, David O. Selznick, and Walter Wanger.
+Other independent producers distributed through United Artists in the 1930s including Walt Disney, Alexander Korda, Hal Roach, David O. Selznick, and Walter Wanger.
 As the years passed, and the dynamics of the business changed, these "producing partners" drifted away.
-Samuel Goldwyn Productions and Disney went to RKO and Wanger to Universal Pictures.
+Samuel Goldwyn Productions and Walt Disney Productions went to RKO Radio Pictures and Wanger to Universal Pictures.

 In the late 1930s, UA turned a profit.
 Goldwyn was providing most of the output for distribution.
 He sued United several times for disputed compensation leading him to leave.
 MGM's 1939 hit Gone with the Wind was supposed to be a UA release except that Selznick wanted Clark Gable, who was under contract to MGM, to play Rhett Butler.
 Also that year, Fairbanks died.

 UA became embroiled in lawsuits with Selznick over his distribution of some films through RKO.
 Selznick considered UA's operation sloppy, and left to start his own distribution arm.

 In the 1940s, United Artists was losing money because of poorly received pictures.
 Cinema attendance continued to decline as television became more popular.
 The company sold its Mexican releasing division to Crédito Cinematográfico Mexicano, a local company.